 - LendKey doesn’t underwrite loans itself.
 Instead, it’s a platform-based lender that allows borrowers to connect with its network of student loan refinancing lenders.

 - LendKey prioritizes people over profits by partnering with nonprofit credit unions and banks.

 - Its platform gives you access to hundreds of smaller lenders you may not have been aware of otherwise.

 LendKey connects borrowers to a network of over 13,000 community banks and credit unions to explore financial products like refinancing, private student loans and home improvement loans.
-Its platform is designed to focus on nonprofit community banks and credit unions that have more than just the bottom line in mind.
+Its platform focuses on nonprofit community banks and credit unions that have more than just the bottom line in mind.